 However, we do blow them dry… My daughter goes to the US regularly during the summer.
 My American friends never dried her hair after shampooing them, which was a surprise to me since they all live in freezing cold AC houses…

 I’ve seen many women walking around with wet hair in the US, probably waiting for it to dry naturally.
 I’ve never seen it in France.

 4 – French Women’s Nails

-Les ongles are definitely shorter, real, rounded and classic looking.
+Les ongles of French women are usually shorter, real, rounded and classic looking.